MCT-master/mct-master.github.io/_posts_draft/2023-11-27-alexanjw-applied-project.md

 We worked to implement new functionality using machine learning to expand the possibilities of mapping the motion data from the SenseHat cape.
 In exploring solutions for this we used two machine learning packages, Rebecca Fiebrink’s [Wekinator](http://www.wekinator.org) and the [Neuralnet external](https://github.com/alexdrymonitis/neuralnet) for Pure Data.
 Wekinator is widely used in music embedded systems for training and implementing machine learning algorithms for creative purposes including mapping for interactive music systems.

 We decided to take orientation as our input data as we felt this was a currently underused in the current implementation.
 The SenseHat API allows access to accelerometer, gyroscope and magnetometer data streams.
-In order to calculate real-time orientation we used a sensor fusion algorithm from the micropython-IMU repository [micropython-fusion on Github](https://github.com/micropython-IMU/micropython-fusion). [picture]
+In order to calculate real-time orientation we used a sensor fusion algorithm from the micropython-IMU repository [micropython-fusion on Github](https://github.com/micropython-IMU/micropython-fusion).

+[orientation picture]

 For the sake of musical possibilities afforded, we decided to focus on using a regression model to map two motion inputs (pitch and roll) to four outputs.
 Using the regression model allowed for a smooth transition between orientation states and greater potential for musical mappings.
 We created 4 new presets to showcase the model:
 - Sine tones with evolving chords - the four output values from the model control the volumes of sine tones.
 The pitches of these sine tones outline 4 diatonic chords in C major: C9sus4, Cmaj7, G9sus4, and G7.
 The chord changes every 2 minutes and cycle repeatedly through these four chords in order.